-HEE has a statutory responsibility to promote research (Health & Social Care Act 2012, HEE Directions 2013) and the Mandate from the Government to HEE (April 2014 to March 2015) requires HEE to ‘develop a more flexible workforce that is able to respond to the changing patterns of service and embraces research and innovation to enable it to adapt to the changing demands of public health, healthcare and care services.’
+HEE has a statutory responsibility to promote research (Health & Social Care Act 2012, HEE Directions 2013) and the Mandate from the Government to HEE (April 2016 to March 2017) requires HEE to “develop a workforce that embraces research and innovation” and “to support clinical academic careers for health professionals.”

-HEE’s Research and Innovation Strategy, available in the related document section on this page, sets out our vision and framework for the delivery of our statutory responsibilities and mandate duties.
+HEE’s Research and Innovation Strategy, sets out our vision and framework for the delivery of our statutory responsibilities and mandate duties.
 One of the key objectives of the strategy is to undertake the development of a transparent and integrated multi-professional clinical academic career framework, which enables all partners to be clear about the strategic approach to developing the clinical academic workforce for patient benefit.

 This video provides an introduction to the opportunities funded by HEE and the National Institute for Health Research (NIHR) to help the workforce develop clinical academic careers, these are also explained in more detail on this page.

 Clinical academic careers framework

 The Clinical Academic Careers Framework proposes an over-arching structure to develop the clinical academic workforce for patient benefit; and a consolidated programme for non-medical healthcare professions.
 This builds on the existing academic training programmes and aims to streamline the schemes within it.
 A copy of the framework is available in the related documents below.